HosseinSharifii/PyCMLutilities/docs/index.md

 ## Overview

 PyCMLutil library is a suite of tools for curve-fitting, plotting, and data analysis in Python.
-This library is built upon of [matplotlib](https://matplotlib.org/), [seaborn](https://seaborn.pydata.org/index.html), and [pandas](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) libraries.
+This library is built upon [matplotlib](https://matplotlib.org/), [seaborn](https://seaborn.pydata.org/index.html), and [pandas](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) libraries.

 This python-based library has been aimed to help students, faculties, or any level of researchers in visualizing stored data out of either experiments or computational simulations.